Chapter 12:

 "Time to separate the laundry I guess?"
 She said with an evil giggle.

 'That's it!
 What a disrespectful costumers!
 I will offer my services to who appreciate it!'
-The voice yells and everything gets painfully brighter.
-When Karaza manages to open her eyes, seeing the almost extinct grass in the greenhouse.
+The voice yelled and everything got painfully brighter.
+When Karaza managed to open her eyes, seeing the almost extinct grass in the greenhouse.

-She lays on the ground in relief while the other stands up and dusts herself, looking at the clock in her hexagono to see that only a minutes passed.
+She laid on the ground in relief while Roxy stood up and dusted herself, looking at the clock in her hexagono to see that only a minutes passed.

 "Will your little friend be okay though?"
 Karaza snooped while they were walking in a corridor of the building.
 Theorizing that the apex predator had made a wish or two.

-"Ryuyu gonna be fine, he met the wish monster before me.
-He knows damn well it's a scam and wishes can't be undone."
+"Ryuyu gonna be fine, he met the wish monster well before me.
+He knows it's a scam and wishes can't be undone."

 "It's suppose to hunt you once a year, the last time it visited me was six months ago."
 Karaza murmured to herself.

 "Yeah, radiation does mess with that."
-She said, nonchalantly as usual about the life ending looming calamity and something within Karaza decided to lean onto that.
+She said, nonchalantly as usual about the life ending looming calamity.
+Something within Karaza decided to lean onto that.

-The wind slowed down, giving everyone time to go home before it picks up again.
+The wind slowed down, giving everyone time to go home before it picked up again.
 The human and the parasite headed to different parts of the city.

 'Don't we meet too much for it to be a coincidence?'
 The thought passed Karaza's mind, she just slurped her Chinese noodles takeout, looking at the sand flying in the air from the window.